Man steals beer truck, leads police on slow-speed chase while beer spills into street - NewsBreak

 PROVIDENCE, R.I. ( WPRI ) — A man from Rhode Island who is suspected of trying to steal a delivery truck parked outside a Providence business faced a judge on Tuesday.

 Police say Jeremy Fellela of Cranston jumped into the truck, which appeared to be delivering bottles and kegs of beer to a liquor store.
-He then drove off, leading to a low-speed chase on Monday afternoon, police say.Beernaments for sale: Miller Lite unveils drinkable Christmas ornaments
+He then drove off, leading to a low-speed chase on Monday afternoon, police say.‘She was upset with her order’: Woman charged for allegedly firing gun in Wendy’s drive-thru

 A photojournalist with WPRI captured video of the incident, during which the truck’s liftgate was open and ramp was down, causing bottles and kegs to spill into the street.